-This article endeavors to provide the reader with a brief understand of what a charge sheet is.
+This article endeavours to provide the reader with a brief understanding of what a charge sheet is.
 This will be achieved by reviewing:

 - the requirements for a charge sheet (including form, contents, and service); and